European Press publishers comment the first entry into force of Copyright Directive’s press publishers’ right in France

 Carlo Perrone, President of ENPA said: “The publishers’ right is the first step to address platform’s dominance online.
 We will consider possible formal and legal steps to stop this misuse of Google’s market dominant position.”

-For further information on EMMA-ENPA’s suggestions for tackling market dominant platforms, click our pdf.
+For further information on EMMA-ENPA’s suggestions for tackling market dominant platforms, click here.